 Caring for the Pulp Cavities

-There are many things you can do to keep your pulp cavities healthy, including following a good oral hygiene routine.
-Remember to brush your teeth twice a day and floss once per day.
-A good oral hygiene routine helps remove food particles and plaque from the teeth, which helps prevent cavities.
+There are plenty of preventive measures you can take to keep your pulp cavities healthy, including following a good oral hygiene routine.
+Remember to brush your teeth twice a day and clean between your teeth once a day with floss, an interdental brush, or another interdental cleaning device.
+A good oral hygiene routine helps remove food particles and plaque from the teeth, mitigating your chances of developing cavities.

-It's also important to protect your teeth from trauma that could injure the pulp cavity.
-If you play sports, wear an appropriate sports mouth guard.
-If you clench your teeth and your dentist has recommended a bruxism mouth guard, remember to wear it at night.
+It's also essential to protect your teeth from the trauma that could injure the pulp cavity.
+An easy way to prevent damage to your teeth is to wear a mouthguard at the appropriate time for your potential vulnerability.
+For example, if you play sports, wear a sports mouthguard.
+If you clench your teeth and your dental professional has recommended a bruxism mouthguard, remember to wear it at night.

-In addition, see your dentist regularly for checkups.
+As always, the key to preventing damage to your teeth (beyond a rigorous at-home oral care routine) is to see your dental professional regularly for checkups.
 At these visits, your teeth will be thoroughly cleaned to remove plaque and tartar.
-The dentist can also thoroughly examine your teeth for problems like cavities that could affect the pulp cavity if left untreated.
+Your dentist and dental hygienist can also thoroughly examine your teeth for problems like cavities that, if left untreated, could affect the pulp cavity.